-(Unknown Contents), the Baltimore County Vehicle Maintenance Shops, and the Fire Training Area.
 Sample locations were also added to fill in large spatial gaps between proposed borings within the Site and to meet the sample density requirements set forth in the Quality Assurance Project Plan (QAPP) Worksheet 17 - Sampling Design and Rationale.
-The full list of sampling targets, along with the specific rationale for sampling each target, is provided as Appendix D.
+These site-wide coverage borings were often positioned within historic golf course fairways and putting greens, as shown in the historic aerial imagery in Figure 5.
+These historic golf course areas do not represent industrial sampling plan targets, but the placement of the site-wide borings within these areas will provide additional information to characterize current conditions.
+The full list of sampling targets, along with the specific rationale for sampling each target, is provided as Appendix F.